Maina Chawla Singh Ph.D.

 - Senior Associate Fellow, Schusterman Center for Israel Studies, Brandeis University

 - Affiliate,Georgetown University, Washington DC.(2010-12)

 - Haddasah-Brandeis Scholar (2008).

-Singh has published several scholarly articles on gender and missionary work, the history and politics of colonial medicine and more recently on Indian-Israeli connections.
-Singh' has lived and researched in Russia, Ethiopia, Japan, Israel and the United States.
-Her cross-cultural experiences inspire a strong interest in Diaspora and Identity with a special focus on gender.
-She has lectured widely including at Cambridge, Oxford,
+Singh has lived and researched in Russia, Ethiopia, Japan and France and has taught at universities in Israel and the United States.
+Her cross-cultural experiences inspire a strong interest in Migration, Assimilation and Diasporic identities with a special focus on gender.

 Prof Singh has lectured widely including at the Universities of Cambridge, Oxford, Yale, Cornell and at the Library of Congress, Washington DC.